Serenata Soumpert

 There was no previous management model in the early period of discography.
 Each company creates their own networks, something that will allow them to take a dynamic lead in the market.
 New specialties and professions are created and new conditions emerge, or the need to update older facts, with the most serious being intellectual property.
 The latter, until then, concerned mostly printed commercial musical scores and the publishers’ rights.
 Discography is not only embedded in this context, but also plays a key role in its transformation.
 This time, the network is adjusted in a programmatic manner, under different terms and via new paths.
 The circulation of musicians is already a reality before the 20th century with theatrical and musical performances tours, but also with the networks of music publishing houses.
 Although popular repertoires play a very important part in the vital issue of the movement of musical tunes from place to place, and in their appropriation, recording and often complete incorporation into the repertoires of other ethno-cultural groups, scholar musical forms also participate in this transportation network: symphonic or soloistic pieces, arias, duets and trios from all kinds of operas, but also songs by composers such as Schubert, are translated and recorded in other languages, often with diversified orchestral ensembles.
 “Classical” music, originating mainly from the German-speaking, Italian-speaking and French-speaking world, through the new diffusion tools offered by discography, seek not only to penetrate international markets as a new medium, but to enter, in fact, into people’s own homes.

-This recording is an adaptation with Greek lyrics of the song "Ständchen", or "Serenade", for voice and piano, set to music by Franz Schubert and lyrics by Ludwig Rellstab.
+This recording is an adaptation with Greek lyrics of the song "Ständchen", or "Serenade", for voice and piano, set to music by the Austrian composer Franz Schubert and lyrics by the German poet and music critic Ludwig Rellstab.

 It was included, as the fourth song, in the 14-song cycle "Schwanengesang" D 957, to lyrics by Ludwig Rellstab, Heinrich Heine, Johann Gabriel Seidl.
 It was first published on a musical score in 1829, in Vienna, by Tobias Haslinger.